 Few dog breeds will outwork the Portuguese Water Dog.
-As their name may suggest, these dogs were bred to be multi-purpose dogs for fishermen.
+They have a work ethic that rivals some of the most popular working dogs.
+And as their name may suggest, these dogs were bred to be multi-purpose dogs for fishermen.

 The water dogs are highly intelligent and always eager to learn, making obedience training a breeze.
+Don’t be fooled by the curly coat.
 They may look like goofy dogs, but they’re sneaky athletic and quite agile dogs, especially in the water.

-Because of the jobs they were bred for, these water dogs have a water resistant coat that’s hypoallergenic and curly – similar to that of a Poodle.
+Because of the jobs they were bred for (water jobs), these water dogs have a water resistant coat that’s hypoallergenic and curly – similar to that of a Poodle.